Roltechreal/DSA-Amazon-product-review-Analysis/README.md

 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

-##Analysis
+## Analysis

 we first of all, clean the data before we start our analysis. in this analysis, category is the primary key. we added some calculated columns.
-To get the average discount percent, calculated column was created with the dormular = Actual price-Discounted price/actual price * 100). we added calculated column to know the product that
+To get the average discount percent, calculated column was created with the dormular = Actual price-Discounted price/actual price * 100). we added calculated column to know the product that have a discount of 50% or more with the formular = IF( Discount %>=50,"yes,"No") .

+We added another Calculated Column called Total Potential Revenue, we use thw formula to get = (Actual price* Rating Count).

+We created a new Column called Column Price Bucket with the formula =IF (Discounted price<200,"<